Angela de' Rossi

 Angela Paola de' Rossi (1506 - 11 November 1573) was an Italian noblewoman.
 She was born to Troilo I de' Rossi and Bianca Riario in San Secondo Parmense.
-Her first husband was Vitello Vitelli and her second was Alessandro Vitelli, both from the Vitelli family.
+Her first husband was Vitello Vitelli; they married in 1522.
+After Vitello's death in 1528, she married Alessandro Vitelli.
+Both husbands were from the Vitelli family.
 She died in Città di Castello.